 Having had the pleasure of recently visiting the Rubin Museum in NYC and going on a mini tour they provided about the Buddha, I’ve been thinking a great deal about the term samsara.
 The word samsara literally means “continuing on”, “wandering on”.
-It signifies the repetitive cycle of birth, ageing, death and rebirth.
+It signifies the repetitive cycle of birth, aging, death and rebirth.
 The only thing that is passed on from the current life to the next life is a set of feelings, a set of impressions, a set of present moments, and the karma that is created in previous lives and the current life.
 The Buddha did not discuss how similar they may be.
 The key piece to focus in on is that from life to life, we have the ability to become closer to the goal of breaking the cycle of samsara.

 Both Buddhism and Hinduism share the concept of rebirth, but the Buddhist concept differs in details from the Hindu definition.
 According to Hindu tradition, rebirth is understood to involve a “permanent” soul, a conscious entity which goes from one body to another.
 According to this theory, the soul lives in one body and at death, the soul leaves that body off and goes on to assume another body.
 Whereas in Buddhism, rebirth is not viewed as the transmigration of a conscious entity, but as the repeated occurrence of the process of existence.
 There is a continuity between one life and another.
 But there is no soul, no permanent entity which transmigrates from one life to another.